-This sanction may be imposed when a student is found guilty of engaging in disruptive or uncivil behaviors as well as behavior that may cause them to be a threat to self or others.
-In such cases, the student shall be required to provide evidence of attendance and completion of counseling by a qualified professional to the Dean of Student Services.
+This sanction may be imposed when a student is found guilty of engaging in disruptive or uncivil behaviors as well as behavior that may cause him/her to be a threat to self or others.
+In such cases, the student shall be required to provide evidence of attendance and completion of counseling by a qualified professional to the AVP & DOS or designee.

-D. Participation In, or Conducting, Special Workshops, Classes or
+D. Participation In, or Conducting, Special Workshops, Classes or Seminars

-Seminars